johanjoensson/gsl-ASW/docs/source/index.rst

-.. gsl-ASW documentation master file, created by sphinx-quickstart on Wed Mar  7 23:12:58 2018.
+..
+GSL-ASW documentation master file, created by sphinx-quickstart on Tue Jan  5 15:39:36 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.